The Vagina Monologues: History

 Eve Ensler wrote the first draft of the monologues in 1996 (there have been several revisions since) following interviews she conducted with 200 women about their views on sex, relationships, and violence against women.
 The interviews began as casual conversations with her friends, who then brought up anecdotes they themselves had been told by other friends; this began a continuing chain of referrals.
 In an interview with Women.com, Ensler said that her fascination with vaginas began because of "growing up in a violent society".
 "Women's empowerment is deeply connected to their sexuality."
 She also stated, "I'm obsessed with women being violated and raped, and with incest.
 All of these things are deeply connected to our vaginas."

 Ensler wrote the piece to "celebrate the vagina".
 Ensler states that in 1998, the purpose of the piece changed from a celebration of vaginas and femininity to a movement to stop violence against women.
 This was the start of the V-Day movement which has continued strong every year since, has turned into a worldwide phenomenon, and a very successful non-profit organization.

-The play opened at HERE Arts Center in New York City on October 3, 1996, with a limited run that was scheduled to end November 15 but was extended to December 31.
+The play opened at HERE Arts Center in New York City on 3 October 1996, with a limited run that was scheduled to end November 15 but was extended to December 31.
 The play gained popularity through sold-out performances, media coverage and word of mouth.
-"In 2001, V-Day sold out New York’s Madison Square Garden with more than seventy actors performing.
-The evening raised $1 million raised for groups working to end violence against women and girls."
+"In 2001, V-Day sold out New York's Madison Square Garden with more than seventy actors performing.
+The evening raised $1 million for groups working to end violence against women and girls."

-"After "The Vagina Monologues" debuted in 1996, it quickly became a hit.
+"After 'The Vagina Monologues' debuted in 1996, it quickly became a hit.
 Soon, Eve Ensler's episodic play had graduated from off-off Broadway to Madison Square Garden to college stages the world over."

 In 2004, an all-transgender performance of The Vagina Monologues was held for the first time.
 The performance was covered by the 2006 documentary Beautiful Daughters, which displays the hardships the all-transgender cast faced with the production.

 The play was also adapted into a Marathi play called Yonichya Maneechya Gujagoshti by feminist writer-activist Vandana Khare in the year 2009.

-Gabriela Youth, the one and only national democratic mass organization for young women in the Philippines also adapted the play into a Tagalog theatrical show called "Ang Usapang Puke" with its student members from the Polytechnic University of the Philippines in the year 2018.
+Gabriela Youth, a national democratic mass organization for young women in the Philippines, also adapted the play into a Tagalog theatrical show called Ang Usapang Puke with student members from the Polytechnic University of the Philippines in the year 2018.